zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 checks that this is valid before responding.
 This check is to prevent replay of old announcements.

-The requested timeout is the time in seconds for which the announcement is requested to be stored.
+The requested timeout is the time in seconds for which it is requested that the announcement be stored.

 The announcement type is 0 for an initial announcement or 1 for a reannouncement.